gravitational/teleport/docs/2.5/quickstart-enterprise.md

   deny: {}
 ```

-Pay attention to the _allow/logins_ field in the role definition: by default this
+Pay attention to the _allow/logins_ field in the role definition: by default, this
 role only allows SSH logins as `root@host`.

-!!! tip "Ignore"
+!!! note "Note"
     Ignore `{{internal.logins}}` "allowed login" for now.
 It exists for
     compatibility purposes when upgrading existing open source Teleport
     clusters.

-You probably want to replace "root" with something else, lets assume there will
+You probably want to replace "root" with something else.
+Let's assume there will
-be a local UNIX account called "admin" on all hosts, in this case you can update
+be a local UNIX account called "admin" on all hosts.
+In this case you cand
-the role:

-Dump the role definition YAML into _admin-role.yaml_ file and update "allow/logins"
+dump the role definition YAML into _admin-role.yaml_ file and update "allow/logins"
 to look like this:

 ```bash